-In addition to 15 chronologies developed by previous studies, we produced six P. nigra, one P. sylvestris, one A. nordmanniana / P. orientalis chronologies for this study (Table 2).
-The Çorum district produced two P. nigra chronologies: one the longest (KAR; 627 years long) and the other the most sensitive to climate (SAH; mean sensitivity value of 0.25).
-Previous investigations of climate-tree growth relationships reported a mean sensitivity range of 0.13-0.25 for P. nigra in Turkey (Köse 2011, Akkemik et al. 2008).
-The KAR, SAH, and ERC chronologies (with mean sensitivity values from 0.22 to 0.25) were classified as very sensitive, and the SAV, HCR, and PAY chronologies (mean sensitivity values range 0.17-0.18) contained values characteristic of being sensitive to climate.
-The lowest mean sensitivity value was obtained for the ART A. nordmanniana / P. orientalis chronology.
+tionships reported a mean sensitivity range of 0.13-0.25 for P. nigra in Turkey (Köse et al., 2011; Akkemik et al., 2008).
+The KAR, SAH and ERC chronologies (with mean sensitivity values from 0.22 to 0.25) were classified as very sensitive, and the SAV, HCR and PAY chronologies (mean sensitivity values range 0.17-0.18) contained values characteristic of being sensitive to climate.
+The lowest mean sensitivity value was obtained for the ART A. nordmanniana/P. orientalis chronology.
 Nonetheless, this chronology retained a statistically significant temperature signal (p < 0.05).

-2.2 Tree-ring growth-climate relationship
+3.2 Tree-ring growth-climate relationship

-RFA coefficients of May to August precipitation are positively correlated with most of the treering series (Fig. 2) and among them, May and June coefficients are generally significant.
-The first principal component of the 23 chronologies, which explains 47% of the tree-growth variance, is highly correlated with May-August total precipitation, statistically (r = 0.65, p < 0.001) and visually (Fig. 3).
-The high correlation was expected given that numerous studies also found similar results in Turkey (Akkemik 2000a, Akkemik 2000b, Akkemik 2003, Akkemik et al. 2005, Akkemik et al. 2008, Akkemik & Aras 2005, Hughes et al. 2001, D'Arrigo & Cullen 2001, Touchan et al. 2003; Touchan et al. 2005a, Touchan et al. 2005b, Touchan et al. 2007, Köse et al. 2011, Köse et al. 2012, Köse et al. 2013, Martin-Benitto et al. 2016).
-The influence of temperature was not as strong as May-August precipitation on radial growth, although generally positive in early spring (March and April) (Fig. 2).
+RFA coefficients of May to August precipitation are positively correlated with most of the tree-ring series (Fig. 2) and among them May and June coefficients are generally significant.
+The first principal component of the 23 chronologies, which explains 47 % of the tree-growth variance, is highly correlated with May-August total precipitation, statistically (r = 0.65, p < 0.001) and visually (Fig. 3).
+The high correlation was expected given that numerous studies also found similar results in Turkey (Akkemik, 2000a, b, 2003, Akkemik et al., 2005, 2008; Akkemik and Aras, 2005; Hughes et al., 2001; D'Arrigo and Cullen, 2001; Touchan et al., 2003, 2005a, b, 2007; Köse et al., 2011, 2012, 2013; Martin-Benitto et al., 2016).
+The influence of temperature was not as strong as May-August precipitation on radial growth, although generally positive in early spring (March and April; Fig. 2).
 Conversely, the ART chronology from northeastern Turkey contained a strong temperature signal, which was significantly positive in March.

-Correlation maps representing influence of May-August precipitation (Fig. 4a) and March-April temperature (Fig 4b) also showed that strength of the summer precipitation signal is higher and significant almost all over the Turkey.
-Higher precipitation in summer has a positive effect on tree-growth, because of long-lasting dry and warm conditions over the Turkey (Türkeş 1996b, Köse et al. 2012).
-Spring precipitation signal are generally positive and significant only for four tree-ring sites.
-The sites located at the upper distributions of the species are generally showed higher correlations.
+Correlation maps representing influence of May-August precipitation (Fig. 4a) and March-April temperature (Fig. 4b) also showed that strength of the summer precipitation signal is higher and significant almost all over Turkey.
+Higher precipitation in summer has a positive effect on tree growth, because of long-lasting dry and warm conditions over Turkey (Türkeş, 1996b; Köse et al., 2012).
+Spring precipitation signals are generally positive and significant only for four tree-ring sites.
+The sites located at the upper distributions of the species generally showed higher correlations.
 The highest correlations obtained for Picea/Abies chronology (ART) from the Caucasus, and for Pinus nigra chronology (HCR) from the upper (about 1900 m) and southeastern distribution of the species.
-This black pine forest was still partly covered by snow from previous year during the field work in fall.
-Higher temperatures in spring maybe cause snow melt earlier and lead to produce larger annual rings.
-In addition to these chronologies, we also used the chronologies that revealed the influence of precipitation, as well as temperature to reconstruct March-April temperature.
+This black pine forest was still partly covered by snow from the previous year during the field work in fall.
+Higher temperatures in spring maybe cause snowmelt earlier and lead to produce larger annual rings.
+In addition to these chronologies, we also used the chronologies that revealed the influence of precipitation as well as temperature to reconstruct March-April temperature.

-2.3 March-April temperature reconstruction
+3.3 March-April temperature reconstruction